ruchit317/Meningioma_CNA/README.md

 Scripts included here were used to assess copy number alterations in meningioma.
 Scripts include code chunks used to open and format processed microarray data and create manuscript associated figures - code chunks should be used as examples as clinical data cannot be released publicly.
 Scripts present here were also used to analyze publicly available DNA methylation data.

+Mening_CNA_Arm_Percent_Master.Rmd begins organizing the data and the bulk of figure generation.

 Scripts included here are associated with manuscript [doi to be added upon publication].
 Please contact the corresponding author on the manuscript for additional information.